apache/sedona/docs/setup/zeppelin.md

 # Install Sedona-Zeppelin

 !!!warning
 	**Known issue**: due to an issue in Leaflet JS, Sedona can only plot each geometry (point, line string and polygon) as a point on Zeppelin map.
-To enjoy the scalable and full-fleged visualization, please use SedonaViz to plot scatter plots and heat maps on Zeppelin map.
+To enjoy the scalable and full-fledged visualization, please use SedonaViz to plot scatter plots and heat maps on Zeppelin map.

 ## Compatibility